How The March For Science Explains The Relationship Between Science Technology and Society In The 21st Century

 Attempting to scientifically model this peculiarity of life is beyond this article.
 However, Alan Burdick writing for The New Yorker, helps unravel how science and politics (read:society) got in each others cross hairs at the March for Science.

 Burdick paints the picture of the March for Science through participant observation.
-He then frames this painting -observations- with interviews of eminent scientists.
-In doing so, Burdick’s article The Usefulness of a March for Science captures the soul of the protest.
-By all measures, this Burdick’s piece belongs to the finer recordings of history.
+He then frames this painting, his observations, with interviews of eminent scientists.
+In doing so, Burdick’s article The Usefulness of a March for Science captures the soul of the march.
+By all measures, the Burdick piece belongs to the finer recordings of history.
 It does justice to a seminal event that surely will be a reference point for science and society relations in the 21st century.

 In our view, this esteemed distinction is well deserved.
 In part because Burdick’s account of The March for Science is an ode to the relationship between science, technology and society from the 20th into the 21st century.
 A parochial relationship perfectly captured in a 1939 essay by Alexander Flexner titled The Usefulness of Useless Knowledge which Burdick fishes to set the tone for his article.